 She said, “Okay,” and before I could even get the words out, I started crying.
 I remember being shocked by the expediency of my own tears.
 I hadn’t expected them, not in the slightest.
 I even said to my therapist, “I don’t know why I’m crying.
 I haven’t felt anything about this.”
 And I hadn’t.

 My grandpa had passed away the previous Wednesday night.
 I found out on Thanksgiving morning, just after waking up.
-I remember lying in bed, right after learning the news, saying out loud, to myself, “Why don’t I feel anything?
+I remember lying in bed, right after learning the news, saying out loud, “Why don’t I feel anything?
 Shouldn’t I feel more?”
-I journaled about it for a little while and cried exactly one tear as I did, but the rest of the weekend, I felt…nothing.
-I felt like I was broken, for being so devoid of feelings.
+I journaled about it for a little while and cried exactly one tear as I did, but the rest of the weekend, I felt… nothing.
+I felt like I was broken for being so devoid of feelings.

 Talking it all through, crying all those tears, made me realize that loss is not benign; grief is not benign.
 More broadly, negative emotions in general—in whatever form they take—are not benign.
 If we don’t talk about them, if we don’t let them out, they’ll emerge as something else.
 In the case of my grandpa’s passing, that something else was extreme anxiety.

 It scared the shit out of me, honestly.
 If I could repress grief so deeply, to the point where I didn’t even feel it, what else had I been repressing?
 Where had all of those emotions, all of that energy, been going?

 I felt better when I left my therapist’s office that day.
 You know that saying, “It felt like a weight had been lifted”?
 It was exactly like that.
 It was like I could breathe again.
 Not everything was perfect, of course, but after talking things through, I wasn’t falling apart anymore.